microsoft/qlib/docs/start/integration.rst

 - Override the `score` method
     - The parameters include the test features and test labels
     - Return the evaluation score of model.
 It's recommended to adopt the loss between labels and `prediction score`.
-    - Code Example:In the following example, user need to calculate the weighted loss with test data 'x_test',  test label 'y_test' and the weight 'w_test'.
+    - Code Example:In the following example, user need to calculate the weighted loss with test data `x_test`,  test label `y_test` and the weight `w_test`.
     .. code-block:: Python

         def score(self, x_test:pd.Dataframe, y_test:pd.Dataframe, w_test:pd.DataFrame = None) -> float: